 During the late 70’s, people were open to God.
 They were willing to listen to the message about Jesus and read the Bible with an attitude of sincere searching.
 God has promised to reveal Himself to those who diligently seek Him.
 He promised every person that if they would search for Him with all of their heart, they would find Him.

-Today, because of the deception and lies of demons and the men and women that these being influence, a vast number of people on the earth scoff at God.
+Today, because of the deception and lies of demons and the men and women whom these beings influence, a vast number of people on the earth scoff at God.
 They think of Him as an imaginary friend that children make up during their childhood.
 They think the Gospel of Jesus Christ is for fools and the naive.

-Today, we see that the hearts of a vast number of people are against God and Jesus Christ.
-They are quite militant in opposing anyone who seeks to bring the message of Jesus cross.
-We see a lawlessness that has not existed on earth that has not existed since the days of Noah.
-Jesus said that when the time of His return is near, the world will once again resemble the days of Noah, when the world rejected God.
-Only Noah and his family were saved from the judgement that God warned the world about for over one hundred years.
-After scoffing and laughing a Noah for his preaching of the coming flood, that day arrived and the whole world was lost.
+Today, we see that a vast number of people are against Jesus Christ.
+They are militant in opposing anyone who seeks to bring the message of salvation in Jesus.
+We see a lawlessness that has not existed on earth since the days of Noah.
+Jesus said that when the time of His return is near, the world will be like the days of Noah, when the world rejected God.
+Only Noah and his family were saved from the judgement God warned the world about for over one hundred years.
+After scoffing at Noah for his preaching of the coming flood, the day of judgment arrived and the whole world was lost.

 Finally, my brethren, be strong in the Lord and in the power of His might.
 Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
 For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.
 Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand. —Ephesians 6:10-13